-At the CABA level, the sum of the energy consumptions of the system's subsystems system's energy yields the overall consumption.
+At the CABA level, the sum of the energy consumptions of the system's subsystems yields the system's overall energy consumption.
 Consumption associated with read/write operations (dynamic consumption) and leakage currents (static consumption) are taken into account to offer an accurate calculation of total consumption.
-Static power consumption has long been overlooked in favour of its dynamic counterpart.
-This viewpoint shifted, however, with the introduction of new submicron technologies, which give weight to both forms equal of consumption.
+Static power consumption has long been overlooked in favour of its counterpart. dynamic This viewpoint shifted, however, with the introduction of new submicron technologies, which give equal weight to both forms of consumption.
 Since the related parts are straightforward, so too are the consumption models used in this study.
 The following equation serves as the foundation for our consumption models: